xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 3. Add users to the **Licensed Users** section.

-   Once the licensed users activate KSE, their machine IDs are added in the **Online Licenses** section.
+   Once the licensed users activate the KSE licenses, their machine IDs are added in the **Online Licenses** section.

    > Notes:
    >